Sethnico/namesfr/README.rst

 Usage
 -----

-Names can be used as a command line utility or imported as a Python package.
+Namesfr can be used as a command line utility or imported as a Python package.

 Command Line Usage
 ~~~~~~~~~~~~~~~~~~